 Practitioners who have fulfilled the relevant criteria and training can be found on the Therapists Directory.
 I can be found under the South East/Horsham section.

 There is also a National Register of Hypnotherapists which is a single, unitary, national register of professional hypnotherapists available to members of the public.

-All therapists are governed by confidentiality and the Data Protection Act/principles.
+All therapists are governed by confidentiality and the GDPR - The General Data Protection Regulation.
 These should be explained to you at a first session and when a working agreement is established at the start of therapy.

 Some therapists will invite you for an initial free consultation or a first consultation at a reduced rate.
 This allows you to check out whether you feel you could work with this therapist without any obligation or any initial outlay.

 Bit it also enables the therapist to be sure that they are the right person to deal with your particular issue and this is critical.
 If I believe that I am not the right person or do not have enough experience with your particular concern, I will always help you find the right therapist or treatment.

 I cannot stress how important this is.
 If you are going to share your most personal and sensitive details with someone you will need to ensure that you feel comfortable with them.
 Do you feel you can explain the intimate details of your concerns to them?
 Do they seem to understand and empathise with you?
 Initial gut feel is usually a good instinct to work on.

 Individual therapists or agencies should have adequate Personal Indemnity Insurance and Public Liability Insurance.

 All practicing therapists should have their own Supervision.
 This is another suitably qualified and practicing therapist who they can discuss their case studies with.
 This is totally confidential no names or personal details of clients are discussed.
 They give advice, act as a sounding board and give support when necessary to ensure that the client is receiving the best programme of treatment possible.
 As a steer, a therapist will require a Supervisory session for every 8 client sessions (the therapist pays for this).